KosuruGowthambabu/SQL-PROJECT/README.md

 SELECT * FROM Payments;

--- 2. Get only student names and emails
+-- 2. Get only student names and emails--->
 SELECT FullName, Email FROM Students;

--- 3. Get unique course durations
+-- 3. Get unique course durations--->
 SELECT DISTINCT DurationWeeks FROM Courses;

 -- 4. Get all courses with fees above 20,000
 SELECT * FROM Courses WHERE Fees > 20000;

--- 5. Sort instructors by name
+-- 5. Sort instructors by name--->
 SELECT * FROM Instructors ORDER BY Name;

 -- where Clause --->

--- 1. Students who registered in 2023
+-- 1. Students who registered in 2023--->
 SELECT * FROM Students WHERE YEAR(RegistrationDate) = 2023;

--- 2. Courses with duration >= 8 weeks
+-- 2. Courses with duration >= 8 weeks--->
 SELECT * FROM Courses WHERE DurationWeeks >= 8;

--- 3. Payments with status "Pending"
+-- 3. Payments with status "Pending"----->
 SELECT * FROM Payments WHERE PaymentStatus = 'Pending';

--- 4. Instructors with "AI & ML" expertise
+-- 4. Instructors with "AI & ML" expertise----->
 SELECT * FROM Instructors WHERE Expertise = 'AI & ML';

--- 5. Batches with time slot 'Evening'
+-- 5. Batches with time slot 'Evening'------>
 SELECT * FROM Batches WHERE TimeSlot = 'Evening';

 -- Joins --->

--- 1. Student names with enrolled course names
-SELECT s.FullName, c.CourseName
+-- 1. Student names with enrolled course names------> SELECT s.FullName, c.CourseName
 FROM Students s
 JOIN Enrollments e ON s.StudentID = e.StudentID
 JOIN Batches b ON e.BatchID = b.BatchID
 JOIN Courses c ON b.CourseID = c.CourseID;

--- 2. Payment status with student names
+-- 2. Payment status with student names---->
 SELECT s.FullName, p.AmountPaid, p.PaymentStatus
 FROM Students s
 JOIN Enrollments e ON s.StudentID = e.StudentID
 JOIN Payments p ON e.EnrollmentID = p.EnrollmentID;

--- 3. Instructors with their course names
-SELECT i.Name, c.CourseName
+-- 3. Instructors with their course names------> SELECT i.Name, c.CourseName
 FROM Instructors i
 JOIN Batches b ON i.InstructorID = b.InstructorID
 JOIN Courses c ON b.CourseID = c.CourseID;

--- 4. Enrollments with course, instructor, student SELECT s.FullName, c.CourseName, i.Name AS Instructor
+-- 4. Enrollments with course, instructor, student------> SELECT s.FullName, c.CourseName, i.Name AS Instructor
 FROM Enrollments e
 JOIN Students s ON s.StudentID = e.StudentID